ckeditor/ckeditor5/docs/tutorials/crash-course/model-and-schema.md

 * Editing engine,
 * Editing UI.

-In this and the next chapters of this tutorial you'll learn about the **editing engine**, which is responsible for reading, maintaining and outputting the state of the editor, and everything else that powers the editor under the hood.
+In this and the next chapters of this tutorial you will learn about the **editing engine**, which is responsible for reading, maintaining and outputting the state of the editor, and everything else that powers the editor under the hood.

-Later you'll also learn about the **editing UI**, but for now all you need to know is that it's the interface the user sees and interacts with.
+Later you will also learn about the **editing UI**, but for now all you need to know is that it's the interface the user sees and interacts with.

 ### Model